Skip to content

 COLLABORATION CERTIFICATE COURSE

-Every year, the Wallace Stegner Center EDR Program offers our flagship Collaboration Certificate Course (CCC).
+Every year, the Environmental Dispute Resolution (EDR) Program offers our flagship Collaboration Certificate Course (CCC).
 The 7-session online course teaches the "art and science" of collaborative problem-solving and conflict resolution through lectures, case studies, peer-to-peer sharing, discussion, and simulation exercises.
-The course is specifically designed for and targeted toward mid- and upper-level professionals working on environmental, natural resource, and public policy issues.
-Thanks to the ESRR Endowment Fund for the Wallace Stegner Center, we are able to keep tuition costs low.

 Course participants acquire: